ESTES PARK OBSERVATORY SCHEDULEING CALENDAR

 The Open Viewing Nights for 2020 are:

 Rocky Mountain National Park Astronomy Programs

-Due to the current Corona Virus Pandemic, the Astronomy in the Park program has been suspended until next year.
+Due to the current Corona Virus Pandemic, the Astronomy in the Park program has been suspended until further notice.
 We apologize for any inconvenience this may have caused you.

 Observe the night sky with the help of a park ranger and expert volunteer astronomers.
 Rocky Mountain National Park offers weekly Astronomy in the Park programs from June through August.
 A traditional astronomy program is conducted in Upper Beaver Meadows every other week and includes a 20 to 30 minute interpretive presentation by park rangers followed by a night of observing put on by local astronomers and park volunteers.
 Dress warm, bring binoculars and a flashlight, and meet at the Upper Beaver Meadows Trail-head parking area.

 “The 2020 Dates for the Traditional Viewing Program are:”